tdhend/tdhend.github.io/about.markdown

 Hi there!
 My name is Taylor Henderson and this website will keep all sorts of posts about me.

-Professional
+<b>Professional</b>

 Current Role:
 Lead CPQ Consultant with Canidium

-Academic
+Each day I learn about the needs of clients and figure out how these can be met by leveraging business software.
+Specifically, I work with teams to design and implement a system that automates the quoting process through configuration and pricing rules and automatic document generation.
+This work typically involves close attention to integration with other software such as CRM and ERP systems.

+Previous Roles:

+<b>Academics</b>

+<u>Graduate Studies<u><br/>
-Currently pursuing a Master's in Information Science and Technology with a focus in Data Science.
+I am currently pursuing a Master's degree in Information Science and Technology with a focus in Data Science through the University of Wisconsin-Milwaukee.
+This program has been incredibly interesting and valuable in gaining a background in computer science.
+I have always had an interest in programming but until enrolling in this program I had little formal education in the field.

 Classes include:
 <ul>Web Mining and Analytics</ul>